 An opportunistic property has the highest potential for growth, but is also the riskiest investment option of the four.
 Opportunistic properties have zero or negative cash flow.
 In addition, they may require extensive renovation and maintenance upgrades, which may be keeping tenants away.
 Your comfort level with risk will help to determine your investment criteria.

-Now a few words about returns… as a passive investor, make sure you know what your target returns are, when it comes to both cash-on-cash and IRR.
-In today’s market, we see many deals that close at 7%-8% cash-on-cash and 14%-17% IRR.
+As a passive investor, make sure you know what your target returns are, when it comes to both cash-on-cash and IRR.
+In the past, we've seen deals that close at 7%-8% cash-on-cash and 14%-17% IRR.
 If you aim at 7% cash-on-cash and the deal pays only 6%, then you can disqualify the deal right there.

 When you are looking at a deal at a first glance, look for those return drivers.
 If they are not strong, or if the syndicator’s answer doesn’t satisfy you – you should consider whether this is the right deal for you.